Tuesday, March 6, 2012

 Firstly, because electricity producers, just like manufacturers, are then more keen to keep down their own energy usage and cost.

-New energy saving inventions can always be helped to the market, though not continually supported.
+New inventions - energy saving or with other advantages - can always be helped to the market, though not continually supported.

-The general advantages of stimulating competition are covered in the website introduction http://ceolas.net/#b1x and competition related to electricity generation and distribution is covered in sections that follow.
+The general advantages of stimulating competition are covered in the website introduction http://ceolas.net/#b1x and competition related to electricity generation and distribution is covered in sections that follow from that.

 Light bulb manufacturing competition is covered in a later section: